-What is the Higher Education Act and, more importantly, why should you care about its upcoming reauthorization?
+What is the Higher Education Act and, more importantly, why should you care about it’s reauthorization?

 The answers to those questions are fundamental to your membership in College Parents of America.
 The Higher Education Act, which originally was passed by the U.S. Congress and signed into law by President Lyndon B. Johnson in 1965, is the law that governs almost all aspects of how colleges and universities operate in this country.
 And as with most significant pieces of legislation, it includes “sunset” provisions, meaning that certain parts of the law expire unless they are expressly extended, or “reauthorized” by Congress and signed by the President.